jtgasper3/jtgasper3.github.io/about.md

 ## Work History

-### Unicon, Inc (December 2014-Current)
+### Unicon, Inc (December 2013-Current)

-**IAM Consultant/DevOps Architect**
+**IAM/DevOps Architect/Consultant**
 **Summary:** Installs and supports CAS, Shibboleth, and Grouper; trains and consults on Docker and DevOps
 **Highlights:**

 - Implemented the TIER Grouper Docker image
+- Architected the functional side of a hosted/SaaS-like Shibboleth IdP service.
-- Implemented CAS server using the JDBC, Hazelcast, and Ehcache Ticket Registries; JSON and JDBC Services Registry; ClearPass & LPPE
+- Deployed Apereo CAS server using the JDBC, Hazelcast, and Ehcache Ticket Registries; JSON and JDBC Services Registry; ClearPass & LPPE
 - Developed a Google Groups provisioner for Internet2 Grouper.
+- Developed a 2 day training course on Docker, Docker Swarm, and Jenkins
 - Office 365 integration directly with the Shibboleth IdP.
 - Office 365 ingration with ADFS and ADFS integrated with Shibboleth IdP.